Understanding Kubernetes ReplicaSets: Ensuring High Availability for Your Applications

 frontend-k2f9x 1/1 Running 0 4s

-Scaling works the same way.
-If you want five pods instead of three, you change the number.
+You can change the count yourself too.
+If you want five pods instead of three, scale the ReplicaSet up:

 kubectl scale replicaset frontend --replicas=5